devopness/devopness/docs/teams/add-team.md

 1. On the upper-right corner of the list click `ADD TEAM`
 1. Provide a name to the `Team` being added.
 Example: "Backend Developers"
 1. Click `CONFIRM`
+    - In the `Teams` list, the recently created `Team` can be seen
+    - To invite members to join this `Team` follow the guide {% mentionPost "/docs/teams/add-team" %}